 - Within all the graphics overlays in the view or only within a specific graphics overlay

 - Returning only the topmost item or all the items at that location

-- Returning the feature, graphic, or other item at that location, or by returning pop-ups for pop-up-enabled layers
+- Returning the feature, graphic, raster cell value, or other item at that location, or by returning pop-ups for pop-up-enabled layers

 Identify methods are asynchronous, so that the UI thread of your application is not blocked waiting for results.
-This is especially important when working with data which resides on a server, as results do not return immediately.
-The results of an identify take into account:
+This is especially important when working with data that resides on a server, as results do not return immediately.
+The results of an identify take into account the following:

-Identify is supported on feature layers, map image layers, Web Map Service (WMS) layers, graphics overlays, scene layers, and also on tiled layers that are based on map services that support identify.
+Identify is supported on feature layers, map image layers, Web Map Service (WMS) layers, graphics overlays, scene layers, raster layers, and also on tiled layers that are based on map services that support identify.